Floyd Lawrence Begin: Priesthood

 Begin was ordained a priest for the Diocese of Cleveland in Rome on July 31, 1927.
 Following his return to Ohio, he briefly served as administrator of St. Anthony Parish in Canton.
 From 1930 to 1938, he served as secretary to Bishop Joseph Schrembs as well as vice-chancellor and pro-vicar general of the diocese.

 Begin became an officialis of the diocesan tribunal in 1938.
 He served as director of both the Diocesan Council of Catholic Men and the seventh National Eucharistic Congress.
 Begin was also chaplain of the Rosemary Home for Crippled Children in Euclid.
 Ohio, and diocesan vicar for religious.
 He was named by Pope Pius XI a papal chamberlain in 1934, and raised by Pius XI to the rank of domestic prelate in 1936.

 Auxiliary Bishop of Cleveland

 On March 22, 1947, Begin was appointed an auxiliary bishop of Cleveland and titular bishop of Sala by Pope Pius XII.
-He received his episcopal consecration on May 1, 1947. from Bishop Edward Hoban, with Bishops James A. McFadden and Joseph McGucken serving as co-consecrators.
+He received his episcopal consecration on May 1, 1947. at St. Agnes Church in Cleveland from Bishop Edward Hoban, with Bishops James A. McFadden and Joseph McGucken serving as co-consecrators.
 Begin was named vicar general of the diocese in March 1948 and pastor of St. Agnes Parish in Cleveland in January 1949.

 During his tenure at St. Agnes, Begin advocated more services for and acceptance of African Americans, who composed most of the parishioners at St. Agnes.
-In 1954, he unsuccessfully tried to get a Knights of Columbus charter for an interracial council in Cleveland.
+In 1954, he unsuccessfully tried to obtain a Knights of Columbus charter for an interracial council in Cleveland.
 When the Knights of Columbus refused to give the charter, Begin declared, "The only reason they're being kept out is their color.
 Anyone who denies that is a pussy-footing liar."